-- Required attendance at a scheduled Caron Treatment Centers AIP intervention. - Required attendance at a scheduled Caron Treatment Centers Level I Education Program.
-In cases where the student has exhibited behaviors and/or actions which are cause for serious concern, the Level I Education Program may be replaced with a Level II or Level III Assessment and Education Program. - The student is responsible for all applicable fees to the Caron Treatment Centers and/or outside agencies, including the initial intervention and all subsequent education programs.
-All fees will be billed to the student. - Automatic billing and reschedule if a student does not attend the required, scheduled intervention and/or education program. - Required completion of and compliance with any and all intervention and prescribed programming. - Failure by the student to comply with the intervention, required programming and any required recommendations of the Caron Treatment Centers will result in suspension until all recommendations are completed. - The student is responsible for all transportation for off-campus assessments and programming. - Signed waiver giving permission for all intervention and programming recommendations will be forwarded to the Assistant Director of Residence Life and Community Standards. - Receipt of a discipline warning (in writing) of future disciplinary actions if violations continue. - Parental notification. - Appeal process explained in writing.
+- Required attendance at a scheduled Caron Treatment Centers Level I Assessment and Education Program.
+In cases where the student has exhibited behaviors and/or actions which are cause for serious concern, the Level II Assessment Education and Program may be replaced with a Level III Assessment and Education Program. - The student is responsible for applicable fees to the Caron Treatment Centers and/or outside agencies, including the initial intervention, assessment and all subsequent education programs.
+All fees will be billed to the student. - Automatic billing and rescheduling if a student does not attend the required, scheduled intervention, assessment and/or education program. - Required completion of the intervention, assessment and prescribed programming. - Failure by the student to comply with the Caron Treatment Center's intervention, assessment, program and recommendations will result in suspension until all recommendations are completed. - The student is responsible for all off-campus transportation for intervention, assessment and programming. - Signed waiver giving permission for all intervention, assessment and programming recommendations will be forwarded to the Assistant Executive Director of Residence Life and Community Standards. - Receipt of a discipline warning (in writing) of future disciplinary actions if violations continue. - Probation for one academic semester with consequences explained, verbally and in writing, for any violations of the terms of probation. - Parental notification. - Appeal process explained in writing.